pkillboredom/ttt2stats/readme.md

 ## ttt2stats

 This Garry's Mod addon stores a variety of events and stats about TTT2 game rounds.
-Eventually it will have two companion projects-- a blazor wasm static web app and a .net api.
-Both are private but will be public after I implement auth.
+It has two companion projects-- a blazor wasm static web app and a .net api.
+See my profile for those.

 This addon currently requires my fork of TTT2.

-This addon is still under development and no one should probably use it yet, unless you find it abandoned and want to carry it forward.
+This addon is still under development and some errors should be expected.

 ### Currently Tracking: